jay-a-i/Memora/README.md

 Both layers are combined and deduplicated before being sent to the LLM.
 So if you told the bot your favorite color three weeks and 500 messages ago, it still knows — as long as your question is related enough to surface it.

+## Document Knowledge (RAG)

+Upload PDFs via the sidebar and Memora will answer questions from them alongside your conversation memory.
+Documents are chunked, embedded, and stored in PostgreSQL with pgvector — retrieved using the same semantic search as conversation memory.

 ## Tech stack

 - **LangChain** — LLM orchestration